jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 If Cinderella doesn't get the horses, carriage, and evening dress from her Fairy Godmother, she'll never get into the ball.
 If the Prince didn't find her lost slipper, she'd never see him again.
 If the imprisoned girl's allies didn't steal the key to the attic, she'd never get out in time.
 And if Cinderella didn't have the second glass slipper, her name would be famous as a tragedy instead of a fairytale.

 Cinderella had a problem.
-It wasn't that her step-family were terrible people, that the rules of society were unjust, or her tragic history.
+It wasn't that her step-family were tyrants or that the rules of society were unjust.
 Cinderella's problem was that her terrible step-family controlled the tools Cinderella needed to improve her life.

 From _Star Wars_, to _The Matrix_, to _Cinderella_ stories start with a group of people controlling the tools while creating a ruling philosophy to justify their control.
 The hero suffers an injustice that lets them see a problem with the ruling philosophy.
 When the hero reaches for a tool to solve their problem, antagonists reveal themselves by defending their power base by preventing access to the important tools.
 The drama of the story is heroes and villains battling to control the tools needed to change the world.
 The winner changes, or reaffirms, the world in their image.